-The Compensation Committee has worked with our management to design compensation programs for all employees that encourage high performance, promote accountability and assure that employee interests are aligned with the interests of our stockholders.
-Additionally, the Compensation Committee evaluates both performance and compensation to ensure that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of our compensation peers and that we maintain our ability to attract and retain superior employees in key positions.
+The Executive Management Compensation and Succession Committee has worked with our management to design compensation programs for all employees that encourage high performance, promote accountability and ensure that employee interests are aligned with the interests of our stockholders.
+Additionally, the Executive Management Compensation and Succession Committee evaluates both performance and compensation to ensure that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of our compensation peers and that we maintain our ability to attract and retain superior employees in key positions.
 The primary objectives of our executive compensation policies are:

-- to provide market-based compensation to attract, retain, and motivate highly-qualified executives; - to reward executives based upon our financial performance at levels competitive with peer companies;

-- to provide incentives for executive officers to work toward targeted successful annual results and strategic objectives; - to create opportunity and incentive for our executive officers to be long-term stockholders; - to align executive compensation to increases in stockholder value, as measured by favorable long-term results and continued strengthening of First Busey's financial condition; and - to provide flexibility to recognize, differentiate and reward individual performance.
+- to provide market-based compensation to attract, retain, and motivate highly-qualified executives; - to reward executives based upon our financial performance at levels competitive with peer companies; - to provide incentives for executive officers to work toward targeted successful annual results and strategic objectives; - to create opportunity and incentive for our executive officers to be long-term stockholders; - to align executive compensation with increases in stockholder value, as measured by favorable long-term results and continued strengthening of First Busey's financial condition; and - to provide flexibility to recognize, differentiate and reward individual performance.

-We compensate our executives through a mix of base salary, annual cash incentive awards, equity compensation and other benefits and perquisites designed to reward performance and to be competitive with our compensation peers and to align management's incentives with the long-term interests of our stockholders, all in accordance with the TARP limitations described above and the Final Guidance.
+We compensate our executives through a mix of base salary, annual cash incentive awards, equity compensation and other benefits and perquisites designed to reward performance and to be competitive with our compensation peers and to align management's incentives with the long-term interests of our stockholders, all in accordance with the regulatory requirements described above.

 Because we believe that our executives' compensation should be tied to the success of First Busey and increases in stockholder value, a significant percentage of total compensation has historically been allocated to incentive compensation.
 There is no pre-established policy or target for the allocation between either cash and noncash or short-term and long-term incentive compensation.
-Rather, the Compensation Committee reviews information such as that referenced above with respect to our compensation peer group to determine the appropriate level and mix of incentive compensation.
-Notwithstanding our historical practices, due to the TARP compensation limitations, First Busey has been significantly limited in the use of equity awards and cash bonuses for compensating our NEOs.
+Rather, the Executive Management Compensation and Succession Committee reviews information such as that referenced above with respect to our compensation peer group to determine the appropriate level and mix of incentive compensation.
+Notwithstanding our historical practices, due to the TARP compensation limitations, First Busey was limited in the use of equity awards and cash bonuses for compensating our NEOs while we were a participant in TARP.